 Mamaroneck Ave, one of the older roads still runs all the way to the Village of Mamaroneck (established in 1661).
 Many of the buildings on the street remained during city’s largest urban renewal project of 1966 to 1980 giving one an idea of what the rest of the BD was like prior to that.

-The Peoples National Bank and Trust Company building at the Martine Ave corner dates from 1929.
+The Peoples National Bank and Trust Company building (below left) at the Martine Ave corner dates from 1929.
 The bank established in 1924 is now Arts Westchester.
 The bank’s vault is part of the exhibit gallery on the ground floor.

-At 213 Mamaroneck Ave is the former Ernest Erbeck home.
+At 213 Mamaroneck Ave is the former Ernest Erbeck home (below).
 It dates from the early 1900’s and presently houses the Westchester County Republican Committee, which was established in 1948.

 Main St. formerly named Railroad Ave and this name appears on maps as early as 1911.
 On older maps Main St does appear but in the S Broadway & Armory Pl area.